 Join the Conversation for Improved Transportation Services in St. Lucie County

-Hosted by St. Lucie County, Florida as part of the VTCLI and with the support of the FTA, its partners and the ePolicyWorks team, this virtual event was held from November 4 to December 16, 2013.
-Local veterans, their friends and family members, seniors, community-based and military organizations, Treasure Coast residents, active duty service men/women along with transportation experts were invited to join the conversation.
-Participants were asked to provide their input on what could be done to improve the availability, quality and efficiency of transportation services in their community and what changes are needed to help all of those in the region, including retired and returning veterans, get where they need to go.
-The ideas and comments received during this online dialogue were greatly appreciated and will help St. Lucie County develop a plan to improve transportation services for those living in the Treasure Coast community.
+This national online dialogue was hosted by St. Lucie County, Fla., as part of the Veterans Transportation and Community Living Initiative (VTCLI) with the support of the U.S. Department of Transportation’s Federal Transit Administration (FTA) and its partners.
+Active-duty military, Veterans, their friends and family, seniors, military organizations and transportation experts were asked to provide their input on what could be done to improve the availability, quality and efficiency of transportation services in their community and what changes are needed to help all of those in the region get where they need to go.

 Join the Conversation for Change: Employer Dialogue — What Can We Do?

-ODEP’s first national online dialogue took place from May 13 to 26, 2013.
-Hosted together with the U.S. Department of Education, U.S. Department of Health and Human Services, and the Social Security Administration, this national online dialogue examined the impact of existing federal regulations on the transition from school to work for youth with disabilities.
-The event was designed to address the reality that, compared to their peers without disabilities, youth with disabilities are twice as likely to drop out of school and half as likely to enroll in and complete postsecondary education.
+ODEP’s first national online dialogue was hosted with the U.S. Department of Education, U.S. Department of Health and Human Services, and the Social Security Administration.
+It examined the impact of existing federal regulations on the transition from school to work for youth with disabilities to address the reality that, compared to their peers without disabilities, youth with disabilities are twice as likely to drop out of school and half as likely to enroll in and complete post-secondary education.